 What is the LOWER Function?

-In financial modeling, LOWER can be useful in arranging data or creating data in a certain format.
+In financial modeling, it can be useful in arranging data or creating data in a certain format.
 For example, we can create an email address from the names available in a data set.

 How to use the LOWER Function in Excel?

-Suppose we imported data from an external source and wish to convert them in lowercase.
+Suppose we imported data from an external source and wish to convert it into lowercase.